 Netherland Dwarf [photo 01] is the smallest breed of rabbit usually weighing just over 1kg.
 They can be lots of different colours and have short upright ears.

-Lion Head [photo 01] is a new breed of rabbit, they have a long (approx. 3inch) fur around their face (like a lions mane) and rest of their fur is short.
+Lionhead [photo 02] have a long (approx. 3inch) fur around their face (like a lions mane) and often tufts around the tail and rest of their fur is quite short.
+Lionheads vary in fluffiness from a few tufts to quite thick fur.
 They need regular brushing to prevent matts.
-Caring for Long Haired Rabbit Breeds
+Find out more about caring for long haired rabbit breeds

-Mini Lop [photo 01] is the smallest of the lop-eared rabbit breeds.
+Mini Lop [photo 04] is the smallest of the lop-eared rabbit breeds (rabbits which have ears that hany down instead of being upright).
 Outside the UK it is sometimes called the Dwarf Lop.
-They weigh approx. 1.5-2kgMini Rex [photo 01] is a smaller version of the Standard Rex.
-Rex breeds have very dense fur, it looks like velvet.
-Mini Rex weigh approx. 1.7-2kg.
+They weigh around 1.5-2kgMini Rex [photo 05/6] is a smaller version of the Standard Rex.
+Rex breeds have very dense fur, it looks and feels like velvet.
+Mini Rex rabbits weigh approx. 1.7-2kg.

-Dutch [photo 01] are a popular breed of bunny, also fairly small weighing 2-2.5kg.
+Dutch [photo 07] are a very popular breed of bunny, also fairly small weighing 2-2.5kg.
 They are white across the shoulders and have a white blaze (stripe) down their nose with colour from the waist down, around the eyes and upright coloured ears.